Skip to main content

 The marginal tax rate is the tax rate at which you pay taxes on the next dollar of income earned.
 In Canada, the income of taxpayers is divided among several federal and provincial or territorial tax brackets.
 The level of income that falls in each tax bracket is taxed at the tax rate of that bracket.

-A 20% marginal tax rate means that on the next dollar of income earned, you will pay 20 cents in taxes.
+A 20% marginal tax rate means that on the next dollar of income earned, you will pay 20 cents to the dollar in taxes.

 There are federal, provincial, and territorial income tax rates for four main types of personal income: income from capital gains, income from eligible dividends, income from ineligible dividends, and employment or self-employment income.